analyzethis1/ML-Project-1/LSTM/readme.md

 ## Overview

-The LSTM branch of this project is a sophisticated predictive maintenance solution that combines Long Short-Term Memory (LSTM) neural networks with Reinforcement Learning (RL) to optimize building maintenance schedules.
-The system analyzes time series data from sensors to predict potential equipment failures and recommends optimal maintenance schedules to minimize costs and prevent downtime.
+This LSTM module is part of a larger ML-Project-1 framework that aims to revolutionize building maintenance operations.
+The primary goal is to connect this model to Building Management Systems (BMS) for real-time equipment monitoring, failure prediction, and maintenance schedule optimization to minimize costs and prevent downtime.

 ## Features